Ford

 Introduction Ford had long been the No. 2 car maker in the world behind GM.
 However, in recent years it followed the declining trend of American auto industry and gradually slipped behind Toyota (in 2005) and Volkswagen (in 2007).

-Ford operates 3 brands in its home market - Ford is for the majority people, Lincoln is the luxury brand while Mercury is supposed to be near-luxury.
-However, Ford did not have the required money to develop them, therefore Mercury cars are usually badge-engineered versions of Ford while Lincoln still soldiers on with outdated models.
-They became increasingly insignificant in the US market.
+Ford operates 2 brands in its home market - Ford is for the majority people while Lincoln is the luxury brand.
+However, Ford did not have the required money to develop Lincoln, therefore most of its cars are usually badge-engineered versions of Ford.

 Ford’s European operation and Australia arm have their own production and car development program independent of Detroit.
 The former is one of the European big 6 while the latter is struggling to retain its R&D and production independence.
-Other subsidiaries give mixed results - Volvo is making loss while Mazda is consistently earning money.
-However, both Volvo and Mazda contribute platforms to the American Ford models and help saving money.
+Ford used to own a third of Mazda, but in recent years it is offloading most stakes in the Japanese company and decoupling its product programs from the latter.

 Brief History